Listen Transcript Share this on:

 03:50

-So our mission basically is to provide financial assistance to those individuals and families within the aftermarket in times of, you know, just the, the things, human things that happen to you in your life that just set you way back.
+So our mission basically is to provide financial assistance to those individuals and families within the aftermarket in times of, you know, just the, the, you know, things, human things that happen to you in your life that just set you way back.
 Could be any need then, could be any need.
 So primarily it’s things like accidents, illnesses, deaths in the family.
 Another aspect is natural disasters.
 You know, we have a lot of folks that, even most recently with the winter storms, we had a lot of folks that we assisted that had ice damage to homes.
 We had, they had utilities that were out for a period of time.
-Also, we helped an individual that unfortunately, when the power came back on, suffered a house fire.
+Also we helped an individual that unfortunately, when the power came back on, suffered a house fire.

 04:36

-There to help that particular person.
+That particular person.
 Could it be somebody like a technician working at a garage?

 04:50